galElmalah/scaffolder/README.md

 How cool is this, right?
 As you can see our params got injected to the right places and we created our template with little effort.
-Horray!! :sparkles: :fireworks: :sparkler: :sparkles:
+Hooray!! :sparkles: :fireworks: :sparkler: :sparkles: